squidlover900/lifesteal/README.md

 # Lifesteal Mod

-Welcome to the **Lifesteal Mod**!
+Welcome to the **Squid's Lifesteal Mod**!
 This mod adds a unique and engaging lifesteal mechanic to Minecraft, where players can gain health by stealing hearts from others.

 ## Features